Plane Tickets booked? Hotel reservations made? Travel guides purchased?

 - Create your busy-bags for the plane.
 Try and keep these out of eyesight and avoid including any favourite items that will be desperately missed before the flight.
 A mix of old and new items works well.
 You can see our top toddler bag tips here [internal link].

 - Get snack bag items prepared.
 Work out bottles, formula, snacks for the journey, snacks for arrival – check current onboard liquid restrictions and avoid any items that can pressurise.

-- Make sure suitcases are labelled, all checked baggage tagged and somehow marked or addressed inside so you can easily identify them.
+- Make sure suitcases are labelled, all baggage tagged and somehow marked or addressed inside as well so you can easily identify them.

 - As an extra step you may want to photograph any travel equipment you are taking to prove their condition before the flight in the event of an insurance claim – a hassle but might be worth it for the expensive items, (again been there, done that).